We're going to cover the following topics on this page:

 Choosing a Color Theme

 When we decide to add a song to our show, one of the first things we do is consider a color theme for the song.
 Does the song make us think of a specific color (or set of colors).
 For example, when we began thinking about the song Feliz Navidad we thought festive colors would be perfect.
 We considered that the song has both Spanish and English portions.
 Based on that we chose to use the festive colors for the Spanish parts and more traditional Christmas colors (red and green) for the English parts.

-Song songs may not call to mind a specific color, or combination of colors, but if you look at the other sequences in your show and they all seem to be red and green then maybe you want to think about a different color set for the next song.
+Some songs may not call to mind a specific color, or combination of colors, so we look at the other sequences in our show consider a color combination that we have not used for the next song.
 Blue is a great color for any winter themed song (like "Let it Go" from Frozen) or maybe Elvis' hit"Blue Christmas."